-SOCIOLOGY OF OCCUPATIONS, PROFESSIONS AND HEALTH CARE Sociological examination of the organization of work in the health care field with emphasis on occupations, professions, and health care delivery.
-(Same as KSU 72327)
+SOCIOLOGY OF OCCUPATIONS, PROFESSIONS AND HEALTH CARE 3 credits Sociological examination of the organization of work in the health care field occupations, professions, and health care delivery.
+(Same as KSU 72327) field with emphasis on

 SOCIOLOGY OF MENTAL HEALTH AND MENTAL DISORDERS Sociological examination of the social processes that affect mental health, that frame cultural ideas of normality and illness, and that define clinical pathology.
 (Same as KSU 72326)